 Any decent human being portrayed in physical agony will draw an audience’s sympathies.
 If you see a film of a total stranger trapped in a burning building, you are drawn to rigid attention, hoping to see him escape.
 This film is not just about any Average Joe.
 It is about the Christ.
 We should be thinking about what makes this suffering different.
 Gibson does help us think about this to some extent, but it is this viewer’s opinion that he disrupts our ability to do so with his insistence on delivering every grisly physical detail.
 I wanted to know more about this suffering figure.
 I wanted to see more about what made him distinct.

-Seeing so much brutality, my emotional responses went numb, and I was merely watching, wondering what kind of body cast actor Jim Caveziel was wearing in order to let barbed whips rip chunks out of his flesh.
-Endless cracks of the whips, the wearying mockery and maniacal laughter of the tormenters (which is so exaggerated that I quit believing they were human), and the numerous sequences that show Jesus collapsing in every imaginable way… these things went beyond “showing us what he suffered” and became more of an endurance test, so that contemplation was replaced by “How long will Gibson drag this out?”
+Seeing so much brutality, my emotional responses went numb.
+Eventually, I found myself merely watching, wondering what kind of “body cast” actor Jim Caveziel was wearing in order to create the illusion that barbed whips were ripping chunks out of his flesh.
+Endless cracks of the whips, the wearying mockery and maniacal laughter of the tormentors (which is so exaggerated that I quit believing they were human), and the numerous sequences that show Jesus collapsing in every imaginable way… these things went beyond “showing us what he suffered” and became more of an endurance test.
+Contemplation was replaced by skepticism: “How long will Gibson drag this out?”
 If you answer that by saying, “Well, this is what it was like!”, my response is, “We have no way of knowing that.”
-The Bible verse says that he was scourged.
+The Bible says that he was scourged.
 (Matthew 27:26, “But he had Jesus flogged, and handed him over to be crucified.”)
 There is no indication that every inch of his body was torn open so that he nearly died at the post.

 I do feel, though, that in showing the reactions to Christ, he is showing us his own sense of guilt and culpability in disappointing, denying, and wounding Christ.
 I believe any honest viewer will feel a twinge of conscience when they think about how they fall short of the glory of God.